Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 On Solaris systems, the root filesystem is cloned and the suffix is incremented for major system changes through `pkg image-update` or `beadm`.
 Similar functionality for APT is possible but currently unimplemented.
 Even without such a tool, it can still be used for manually created clones.

-3.2  Create a filesystem dataset for the root filesystem of the Ubuntu system:
+3.2  Create a filesystem dataset for the root filesystem:

     # zfs create -o canmount=noauto -o mountpoint=/ rpool/ROOT/ubuntu
     # zfs mount rpool/ROOT/ubuntu